-The key element of ROS is the universal node module.
+The key element of the ROS is a universal nodal module.

-The station will be able to be eternal because it has an open architecture that allows any outdated or damaged module to be replaced if necessary.
-In addition, the guaranteed service life of the universal node module, which will become the core of the station, is much longer than that of other modules due to its relative simplicity.
+The station will be able to be eternal because it has an open architecture that allows replacing any outdated or damaged module if necessary.
+In addition, the guaranteed service life of the universal nodal module, which will become the core of the station, is much longer than that of other modules due to its relative simplicity.

-The first ROS module — the scientific and energy module (NEM) — has undergone significant improvements.
-It received an updated control system, six power gyrodynes for fuel economy, and a new passive docking unit.
+The first ROS module, the scientific and energy module (NEM), has undergone significant improvements.
+It received an updated control system, six power gyrodynes to save fuel, and a new passive docking node.
 These improvements will ensure reliable and long-term operation of the station.

 The first ROS module is planned to be launched into orbit in three years.
 For this, the Angara-A5M launch vehicle will be used.